Island hopping in the Canary Islands: the complete guide

 How many days do you need in the Canary Islands?

-The Spanish archipelago is a diverse destination with many holiday options.
+The Spanish archipelago is a diverse destination with many options for an unforgetable holiday break.
 If you want to fully experience the local culture and to visit many impressive landscapes, you can travel by ferry between the islands.

 Your island-hopping adventure in the Canary Islands can last from just 1 day to a whole summer!

-The name “Canary Islands” literally means “islands of dogs”, deriving from the Latin phrase “canariae insulae”.
-The island group owes its name to the dog breeds found on the islands since ancient times.
+The name “Canary Islands” derives from the Latin phrase canariae insulae, which literally means “islands of dogs”, The island group owes its name to the dog breeds found on the islands since ancient times.

-As for yellow canaries, although there might be some (why not?), they have no connection to the name of the archipelago.
+As for the yellow canaries, you might spot a few of them around, but they have no connection to the name of the archipelago.

-Tip: want to introduce your doggo to a local Canarian breed?
+Tip: want to bring your doggo along on your Canarian adventure?
 Learn how to travel by ferry in Spain with your pet.

 Canarian hound on a beach in Lanzarote, Spain